scaler-pics/scaler-lib-node/README.md

 const scaler = new Scaler('YOUR_API_KEY');

 const { image } = await scaler.transform({
    source: { localPath: '/path/to/large-image.heic' },
    destination: {
       type: 'jpeg',
       fit: { width: 512, height: 512 },
       quality: 0.8,
    },
 });
 ```

 Initialize the `scaler` object with your API key (only once in your project), and then use it to transform images as needed.
-You can get API key here: [scaler.pics](https://scaler.pics)
+You can get API key here [scaler.pics](https://scaler.pics).

 ## Transform Options